- Depart London on an overnight flight to Delhi.

 - Accommodation: Delhi, 2-nights on full board basis.

 - We leave Delhi early and drive (six to seven hours) to Corbett National Park, arriving in the afternoon and in time for our first jeep safari.
 India’s first national park is an important refuge for the wildlife of the southern Himalayan slopes and is renowned for its rich and varied mammal and reptile life – including one of the largest populations of Royal Bengal Tiger and more the rare, bulbous snouted Gharial crocodile – and is home to more than 600 species of bird including great pied hornbill, tawny fish owl and, in winter, ibisbill.
 Located in the foothills of the Himalayas, in the broad valley of the Ramganga River, Corbett offers superb sub-montane and riverine views.

 - Accommodation: Corbett National Park, 4-nights on full board basis.

 - We take a final morning jeep ride, before leaving Corbett for our drive (around five to six hours) to the outskirts of Delhi.

 - Accommodation: Delhi NCR Noida, 1-night on full board basis.

-- Today we journey to Bharatpur and Keoladeo Ghana National Park, a RAMSAR and World Heritage Site and an important over-wintering reserve for migratory birds, including the threatened Siberian crane.
-Other notable bird species we may see include Pallas’s sea eagle and the elusive spotted creeper, and amongst the range of mammals we will look for chital, sambar and Asiatic jackal.
+- Today we journey to Bharatpur and Keoladeo Ghana National Park, a RAMSAR and World Heritage Site and an important over-wintering reserve for migratory birds.
+Notable species we may see include Pallas’s sea eagle and the elusive spotted creeper, and amongst the range of mammals we will look for chital, sambar and Asiatic jackal.

 - Accommodation: Bharatpur, 1-night on full board basis.

 - We spend the next three days at Ranthambore National Park, best known for its tiger sightings but also home to a host of other mammals, which include leopard, sloth bear, rhesus macaque and wild boar.
 Bird life is excellent here, with upward of 300 species recorded.
 We will explore the different zones within the park, maximising the diversity of wildlife encounters including the chance to see tiger in their natural jungle habitat.